MrAlexSee/InterviewTopics/README.md

 ### Programming languages

 * Declarative (functional, logic, reactive) vs imperative languages (procedural, object-oriented).
+* Introspection: ability to examin type or properties at runtime
+* Monkey patching: dynamic replacement of attributes at runtime
+* Reflection: modification of program structure at runtime
 * Static dispatch (e.g., function overloading) vs dynamic dispatch (for dynamic dispatch, declare a C++ method as virtual)
 * Single dispatch (depends on object type as in C++) vs double dispatch (depends both on object type and parameters)

 ##### Object-oriented terminology